ikashilov/Intro2DataScience-Course/README.md

-# ML, Dl and AI while working in MegaFon
+# ML, DL and AI while working in MegaFon

 This repo contains problems and examples solved while worked in MegaFon